 Cà phê sữa đá

 Description: The most common way of having coffee in Vietnam is getting it poured over ice, highly sweetened, and mixed with plenty of condensed milk.
-You could also get a fruit juice or tea instead of the coffee.

 - Đồng: 10,000